osamaajr/osamaajr/README.md

 ## 💫 About Me

-I’m a second year computer science student at the University of Liverpool passionate about exploring the realms of coding, machine learning, and building robust applications.
+I’m a third year computer science student at the University of Liverpool passionate about exploring the realms of coding, machine learning, and building robust applications.

 ## 🚀 What I’m Up To

-- 🤖 Exploring Machine Learning and App Development
+- 🤖 Exploring AI and App Development
-- 🌱 Seeking internship and early-career opportunities
+- 🌱 Seeking grad and early-career opportunities
 - 🧠 Currently working on **Nura**

   osamaajr.com